Globally Responsible Leadership Initiative

-The Globally Responsible Leadership Initiative (GRLI) is a non-profit community of businesses as well as business schools and educational institutions.
+The Globally Responsible Leadership Initiative (GRLI) is a non-profit community of businesses as well as business schools and other educational institutions.
 Based in Belgium, Brussels, its purpose is to catalyse the development of globally responsible leadership and practice in organisations and society worldwide.
 The GRLI was founded in 2004 and counts numerous organisations that are its partners and members.
 GRLI is an official partner of United Nations Sustainable Development Goals for Quality Education and Responsible Consumption and Production.

 GRLI's strategic partners are the Association to Advance Collegiate Schools of Business (AACSB), the European Foundation for Management Development (EFMD) and the United Nations Global Compact.

-Mission and Role
+Mission and role

 The mission of GRLI "to catalyze the development of globally responsible leadership and practice worldwide" is in line with the view promoted by GRLI that: